-Nursing homes interested in operating a specialty unit for individuals with application.
+Nursing homes interested in operating a specialty unit for individuals with Neurodegenerative Diseases would need to submit and receive approval of a CON application.
 In addition, nursing homes are already required to maintain compliance with certain reporting, record-keeping obligations and staffing under federal and State requirements.
-For nursing homes interested in providing specialty care for additional reporting on admissions, discharges and outcomes and compliance with certain staffing requirements as necessary to meet the objectives of the specialty units.
+For nursing homes interested in providing specialty care for Neurodegenerative Diseases, which is voluntary, the proposed regulations require additional reporting on admissions, discharges and outcomes and compliance with certain staffing requirements as necessary to meet the objectives of the specialty units.
 This additional reporting will allow the department to assess compliance and implementation.